10 Best Weighted Blankets for Holiday Stress and Deep Winter Sleep

 Do weighted blankets help with stress or anxiety?

-They may support relaxation for some people, but they aren’t a replacement for professional care.
+Research suggests they may support relaxation through deep pressure stimulation and parasympathetic activation, but they aren't a replacement for professional care.

 Who should avoid weighted blankets?